vitorgalvao/recommendation-nation-workflow/README.md

 ## Usage

-Add movies, books, games, and more to a list via the `recadd` keyword.
+Add movies, music, books, games, and more to a list via the `recadd` keyword.
 A category and title are required, but the recommender and why it was iteresting to you are optional.

 ![Adding new category](Workflow/images/about/addtype.png)